 Professional and Community Associations and Activities

-Mr. McRae is currently a member of the Pacific Council on International Policy and the Judicial Appointments Committee for the Los Angeles County Bar Association; the Los Angeles County Bar Complex Court Committee; the Board of Advocates of Human Rights First; and on the Boards of Directors of Public Counsel and Big Brothers Big Sisters in Los Angeles.
+Mr. McRae is currently a member of the Public Counsel Board of Directors; the Pacific Council on International Policy and the Judicial Appointments Committee for the Los Angeles County Bar Association; the Los Angeles County Bar Complex Court Committee; and the Board of Advocates of Human Rights First.
 Mr. McRae also serves on the Advisory Board of the Practical Law Company.
 Mr. McRae is a member of the Pro Bono Civil Rights Panel of the United States District Court for the Central District of California.
 Mr. McRae has also been added to the List of Counsel for the International Criminal Court in the Hague.
 He was also a Deputy General Counsel to the Citizens' Commission on Jail Violence for the County of Los Angeles.
 Mr. McRae was Co-Chair from 2003-04 of the Lawyer Delegates to the Ninth Circuit - Central District of California.
-He is also a former Co-Chair of the firm's White Collar Defense and Investigations Practice Group.
+He is also a former Co-Chair of the firm's White Collar Defense and Investigations Practice Group and a former member of the Board of Directors of Big Brothers Big Sisters in Los Angeles.
 He has served as an adjunct professor of Advanced Trial Advocacy at Loyola Law School, teaches trial advocacy at Harvard Law School, and was an instructor at the national level for the National Institute of Trial Advocacy.
 Mr. McRae has conducted mock jury trial demonstrations at numerous national American Law Institute-American Bar Association conferences and has been a featured panelist at many professional seminars regarding a wide range of topics including trial advocacy, individual and corporate criminal defense, education reform, federal sentencing guidelines, and employment litigation.
 He also frequently appears on television and radio and in print media as a legal commentator.
 He has also been a chair of the Environmental Crimes Committee for the West Coast Chapter of the American Bar Association and is a former member of the Board of Directors of the Federal Bar Association; the Board of Trustees of the Los Angeles County Bar Association, the Executive Committee of the Criminal Justice Section of the Los Angeles County Bar Association; the Attorney Discipline Committee for the Central District of California; the Attorney Admissions Fund Board for the Central District of California; the Steering Committee of the California Minority Counsel Program; and the LAPD Police Commission Rampart Review Panel.